StarPlayrX/bigmac/README.md

 10. you should see something like this `boot-args    -no_compat_check amfi_get_out_of_my_way=1 -v`

+## Requirements
+1. Mac Pro 2008 - 2012
+2. You have MacOS 10.15.x Catalina installed already.
+(Or do these steps on a supported Mac to an external SSD!)
+3. MacOS 11.0.1 Big Sur full installer app (RC2 or public release and later)
+4. APFS ROM patcher applied.
+Dosdude1's APFS ROM Patcher is included in the 😎 folder.
+You only need to flash your Mac's firmware once using his tool.
+You must put your mac into programming mode.
+Instructions are included with the tool.
+This requires time and patience.
+Don't attempt if you are tired.
+Do not interrupt.
+5. Boot screen.
+I recommend you have a flashed Nvidia or AMD card that supports Metal.
+Some steps are difficult without one.
+6. Your GPU must support Metal.
+AMD Cards like the RX 580 8 GB support 4k @ 60 Hz on Big Sur with 4k boot screen!
+Nvidia cards with metal will have 4k @ 30 Hz only.
+If you have 4k on Nvidia use a 30 Hz port to get a boot screen.
+7. 1 - 2 external USB SSDs or hard drives for Recovery or asr disk cloning.
+8. A SSD or Hard drive with 60GB or more.
+256GB Recommended.

 ## Update createinstallmedia is now preferred (APFS Supported!)
 1. Drag `Install macOS Big Sur.app` to the Desktop
 2. Open Terminal